circleorange/jaskowski-j12/README.md

 - Run the project using the VS Code launch files.

-# CPLEX v12.5 to v22.1.1 Compatibility Changes
+# Changes to original solution

-The original solution used CPLEX Solver v12.5, however, official IBM website does not provide endpoints to download past releases - and only the latest, v22.1.1 is available (as of July 2025).
+## Additional logging of process reassignments and changes to the "current" soluton.

-Hence the project is updated to comply with the new CPLEX engine interfaces.
+- Implemented `initializeTracker()`, `trackProcessReassignment()`, and `closeTracker()` in the `SmartSolution` class to log any process reassignments.

-## Summary
+## CPLEX v12.5 to v22.1.1 Compatibility Changes.

-The ROADEF challenge solution has been successfully updated from CPLEX v12.5 (2012) to v22.1.1.
-The following compatibility issues were identified and resolved:
+The original solution used CPLEX Solver v12.5 (2012), however, official IBM website does not provide endpoints to download past releases - and only the latest, v22.1.1 is available (as of July 2025).

-## Changes Made
+Hence the project is updated to be compatible with the new CPLEX v22.1.1 engine interfaces.

 ### 1. Deprecated Method: setVectors()
 **Issue**: The `cplex.setVectors()` method has been deprecated in CPLEX v22.1.1.